aleksa-codes/gpt-flux-img-captioner/README.md

    yarn install
    ```

-3. Create a `.env` file and add your OpenAI API key (not required, you can add it inside the app):
+3. Create a `.env` file to add your OpenAI API key (optional; the key can also be added in-app):

    ```bash
    OPENAI_API_KEY=your-api-key
    ```

-4. Run the development server:
+4. Start the development server:

    ```bash
    yarn dev
    ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

-## Usage
+## 💡 Usage

-1. Upload one or more images that you want to generate captions for.
+1. **Upload Images**: Add one or multiple images to generate captions.
-2. Optionally provide a prefix and/or suffix to customize the caption format.
+2. **Customize Captions**: Optionally add a prefix and/or suffix for caption styling.
-3. Click the "Generate Captions" button.
+3. **Generate Captions**: Click "Generate Captions" to process images.
-4. Once the captions are ready, they will be listed on the page, and you can download all captions as a ZIP file.
+4. **Download Captions**: Once generated, download all captions as a ZIP file.

-### API Key Management
+### 🔑 API Key Management

-- Use the **API Key Manager** to securely store your OpenAI API key in the browser's local storage.
+- Use the in-app **API Key Manager** to securely store your OpenAI API key in local storage.
-- The API key will be used to interact with OpenAI API.
+- This key enables seamless interaction with the OpenAI API.
-- You can add, remove, or update the key as needed.
+- You can add, update, or remove the key as needed.

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.
-Make sure to follow best practices and write clear commit messages.
+Contributions are welcome!
+Here’s how to get involved:

+1. Fork the repository.
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`.
+3. Commit your changes: `git commit -m 'Add AmazingFeature'`.
+4. Push to the branch: `git push origin feature/AmazingFeature`.
+5. Open a Pull Request.

+### Development Guidelines

+- Follow the existing code style and conventions.
+- Write meaningful commit messages.
+- Test changes thoroughly and update documentation as needed.

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+<p align="center">Made with ❤️ by <a href="https://github.com/aleksa-codes">aleksa.codes</a></p>